ZenCPP/Zen/CODE_STYLE.md

 **Motivation:** `CamelCase` is used in many programming languages for types and classes.
 Concepts are closely related to types and functions so they should use the same casing.
-Since functions can also be variables and should not be confused with type constructors, they both have the same casing .
-Almost all C/C++ code uses `ALL_CAPS` for macros, so people are already used to it.
+Since functions can also be variables and should not be confused with type constructors, they both have the same casing. `snake_case` is ideal because it interoperates well with C. Almost all C/C++ code uses `ALL_CAPS` for macros, so people are already used to it.
 Above that, it clearly indicates that a macro call is not a function and may generate arbitrary code with potential side-effects.

 ### Prefix non-member functions that _construct_ a specific type with `make_`